raspberrypilearning/octapi-calculating-pi/en/step_5.md

 ---
 title: Answer
 ---
 In the previous example, we moved the floating point six places to the right.
-This meant that there was only one bit of the mantissa available to represent the fractional part of the number, so the highest precision available was the nearest `0.5`.
+This meant that there was only one bit of the mantissa available to represent the fractional part of the number, so the most precise value available was the nearest `0.5`.
 Representing a fractional part with greater precision would require a larger mantissa and therefore more bits in which to store the number.

 If you do a calculation in Python and the result has a greater degree of precision than the number of bits available, it will be rounded.
 This is what causes the result Viète program to become more and more similar — there are not enough bits to store the increasingly precise value of π.